 Perhaps the greatest horse to win the Woodbine Mile is Wise Dan, who is the only two-time winner.
 The popular chestnut gelding won in 2012 and 2013, the same years that he won the Breeders' Cup Mile twice.
 He earned a staggering $7.5 million in his career for Morton Fink and trainer Charlie LoPresti.
 That trainer had already had Woodbine Mile's success in 2011 with Turallure.
 In the Breeders' Cup Mile two months later, Turallure and 2010 Woodbine Mile winner Court Vision finished noses apart in a thrilling photo finish at Churchill Downs.

-Three fillies have won the Woodbine Mile in its history: Dance Smartly, Tepin, and Ventura.
+Four fillies have won the Woodbine Mile in its history: Dance Smartly, Starship Jubilee Tepin, and Ventura.
 The latter did it in 2009 for the late trainer Bobby Frankel.
 Ventura won $2.5 million on the turf and dirt, was a Breeders' Cup winner, and is the dam of French Group 3 winner Fount.

 Mark Casse, who trained Tepin, won the Woodbine Mile in consecutive years.
 After Tepin's 2016 win, Casse trained World Approval to win in 2017, and that popular gray gelding went on to win the Breeders' Cup Mile at Del Mar just weeks later.
 World Approval earned over $3 million in his career.